Technical standards

-These are a few of the technical and aesthetic standards that I have for my open-source computer programming.
+These are some of the technical standards that I have for both my computer programming and other work.

 Release format